 The overall health of the container plants in DG-2A was noted as being good.
 Only minimal stress was observed, and the majority of the remaining container plants are becoming well established.
-Approximately 10 percent of all container plants were showing varied levels of stress, which is the same percentage of plants that were showing stress during the previous qualitative monitoring event.
-Stress may be occurring as a result of 1) herbivory by rabbits or other wildlife or 2) competition from nonnative and invasive weeds.
+A negligible number of container plants appeared stressed, while approximately five percent were showing stress during the previous qualitative monitoring event.
+Stress may be occurring as a result of 1) herbivory by rabbits or other wildlife, 2) competition from nonnative and invasive weeds, 3) misplaced emitters, or 4) recreational traffic through the mitigation areas.
 There were no additional container plants noted as being missing or dead.
-Formal mortality counts were taken for DG-2A during the quantitative monitoring and will be included in the annual reporting.
-The willow species (Salix sp.) and Fremont's cottonwoods (Populus fremontii) in the mitigation areas were showing signs of seasonal dieback.
+Formal mortality counts were taken for DG-2A during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
+The willow species (Salix sp.) and Fremont's cottonwoods (Populus fremontii) in the mitigation areas were no longer showing signs of seasonal dieback.
+Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-2A mitigation area appears to have been completed successfully.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of the plants in the mitigation area.
-Photos 5 through 7 in Attachment B document the mitigation area during the monitoring visit.
+Photos 5 through 6 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-2A mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as mugwort (Artemisia douglasiana), mulefat, tall flatsedge (Cyperus eragrostis), Canada horseweed, telegraph weed (Heterotheca grandiflora), and ladies' tobacco (Pseudognaphalium californicum) were observed sprouting in the DG-2A mitigation area.
+Native plants such as annual bursage (Ambrosia acanthicarpa), mugwort (Artemisia douglasiana), cobweb thistle (Cirsium occidentale), Canada horseweed (Erigeron canadensis), evening primrose (Oenothera elata), caterpillar phacelia, and ladies' tobacco were observed sprouting in the DG-2A mitigation area.

-Nonnative weed cover in DG-2A was estimated at approximately 5 to 10 percent, which is approximately 5 percent less than the level of weed cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-2A included black mustard, poison hemlock (Conium maculatum), perennial pepperweed (Lepidium latifolium), and white horehound (Marrubium vulgare).
-While nonnative annuals were observed to be mostly dead, new germination of nonnative weeds was also observed.
+Nonnative weed cover in DG-2A was estimated at approximately 45 percent, which is approximately 30 percent higher than the level of weed cover that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-2A included black mustard, poison hemlock (Conium maculatum), red-stemmed filaree, perennial pepperweed (Lepidium latifolium), white horehound (Marrubium vulgare), and curly dock (Rumex crispus).
+Many of the nonnative weeds observed in this mitigation area are starting to flower and will soon go to seed.
+Weed abatement should be conducted for this mitigation area as soon as possible.